faraayan/Mooncakery/README.md

 ## Try it yourself
 Here's how you can play with Mooncakery:
 1. Download [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) on your Mac or iPad
-2. Download and open the Mooncakery.zip file onto your device.
+2. Download and open the Mooncakery.playgroundbook.zip file onto your device.
 This will prompt the Swift Playgrounds app to begin Mooncakery.

 ## In action
 Watch a [demo of Mooncakery](https://youtu.be/22fNhZOYoHc)!